 Ichigo Sando: Strawberries and Cream

-This iconic sandwich combines fresh slices of strawberry with whipped cream and soft bread, being especially popular during strawberry season.
+This iconic sandwich combines fresh slices of strawberry with whipped cream and soft bread, being especially popular during the strawberry season.
 Its colorful appearance and delicate flavor make it a favorite among dessert lovers.

 Dorayaki: A Pancake Sandwich